Delta CEO says air travel 'at a stall' amid resurgent virus, recovery over two years away

 LIMITED SEATING

-Delta may continue blocking middle seats beyond September thanks to demand for comfort, but warned it cannot make money filling only 60per cent of the plane.
+Delta may continue blocking middle seats beyond September thanks to demand for comfort, but warned it cannot make money filling only 60per cent of its planes.

 "You can't raise prices high enough, particularly when your competition isn't blocking middle seats and has a lot more supply out there," he said.